Scallop theorem: Rate-independence

 The reciprocal theorem allows us to obtain information about a certain flow by using information from another flow.
 This is preferable to solving Stokes equations, which is difficult due to not having a known boundary condition.
-This particularly useful if one wants to understand flow from a complicated problem by studying the flow of a simpler problem in the same geometry.
+This is particularly useful if one wants to understand flow from a complicated problem by studying the flow of a simpler problem in the same geometry.